 - 1. When a student is absent from attending a didactic course because of religious observances, the student must inform the course professor as far in advance as possible (three weeks at the minimum).
-The student is required to retrieve all teaching material of the missed didactic course and make up lab time if necessary. - 2.
+The student is required to retrieve all teaching material of the missed didactic course and make up lab time if necessary.
+Making up missed lab/simulation time is not possible. - 2.
 When a student is absent from attending the clinical practicum course because of religious observances, the student must inform the Clinical Coordinator as far in advance as possible (three weeks at the minimum).
-The student is required to make up the missed clinical time in consultation with the Clinical Coordinator.
+All clinical course requirements must be met.

-To review the guidelines set out by the University of Toronto, please follow this link: UofT's Guidelines for Religious Accommodation
+To review the guidelines set out by the University of Toronto, please follow this link: U of T's Guidelines for Religious Accommodation